6:42 AM, 7th February 2019, About 3 years ago

 A Declaration of Trust is a contract between the legal and beneficial owner.
 The contract between the mortgage lender and the legal owner is a separate contract, which is why the lenders security and the legal owners responsibility to the mortgage lender remain unchanged.

 Owners of beneficial interest do not usually have any legal responsibility to the mortgage lender, unless the mortgage is in their joint names, but a beneficial owner can and often does have a legal responsibility to the legal owner of the property for his/her share of the all liabilities arising from the property, including the mortgage.
 This will be documented in the Declaration of Trust, and may or may not be varied in a partnership agreement.

 Once beneficial interest is shared between two or more persons, then a partnership can also exist, subject to the property being used for business purposes of course, e.g. let to tenants with a view to making profit.
-The legal definition of a partnership is contained in the Partnership Act 1890 and is described as “the relation which subsists between persons carrying on a business in common with a view of profit”Show Form To Book A Tax Planning Consultation
+The legal definition of a partnership is contained in the Partnership Act 1890 and is described as “the relation which subsists between persons carrying on a business in common with a view of profit”Show Book a Tax Planning Consultation

 Previous Article61% of Landlord's gross rental income is £20,000 or less